XistGG/MassSimple/README.md

     - Demonstrate Writing Mass Entity Data from Gameplay Code
     - Add more Reading Mass Entity Data from Gameplay Code examples
     - Demonstrate Adding/Removing Entity Representation Tags at Runtime
-    - Demonstrate Creating Entities in Processors
+    - Demonstrate Building Entities in Processors

 Detailed performance profiling, analysis and optimization is beyond the scope of this example.